 The Berlin diagnostic criteria of ARDS:

-- Characteristic respiratory symptoms of RDS should have begun within one week of a known clinical insult.
+- Characteristic respiratory symptoms of ARDS should have begun within one week of a known clinical insult.

 - Chest X-Ray or CT show characteristic bilateral diffuse opacities that can’t be fully explained by other causes.

 - The respiratory failure must not be fully explained by cardiac failure or fluid overload.